shipyardapp/Shipyard-Documentation/docs/reference/environment-variables/environment-variables-overview.md

 Environment Variables all have a **Name** and a **Value**.
 By referencing the variable's **Name** in your program, you can retrieve the **Value**.
 For more information, read our guide on how to access environment variable data [with code](../../how-tos/environment-variables/access-environment-variables-with-code.md) or [using the UI](../../how-tos/environment-variables/access-environment-variables-in-ui.md).

-Environment Variables set in Shipyard are not visible in the UI and are encrypted on the backend.
+Environment Variables set in Platform are not visible in the UI and are encrypted on the backend.
 There are 3 distinct ways that your environment variable values can show up.

 - **Redacted** - By default, anything you type will remain redacted and show as `•••••••`
 - **Visible** - By clicking the eye icon, you can see the text that you just typed in.